 Small Entities and Rulemaking

-Potential SBAR Panel: Financial Responsibility Requirements for Hard Rock Mining
+Potential SBAR Panel: CERCLA 108(b) Hard Rock Mining Financial Assurance Proposed Rule

 Top Three Questions

 - What is a Small Business Advocacy Review Panel?

 - What is a Small Entity Representative (SER)?

 - Who is eligible to be a SER?

 - Title: Financial Responsibility Requirements under CERCLA Section 108(b) for Classes of Facilities in the Hard Rock Mining Industry